peterwilliams97/aoc/CRITIQUE.md

 **Strengths**:
 - Well-structured and modular code with separate functions for different tasks.
 - Effective use of NumPy for efficient array operations and image processing.
-- Clever use of bit masks and padding to simplify edge case handling.
+- Clever use of bit manipulation to track edge conditions.
 - Visualization of intermediate steps for debugging and understanding.
-- Handling of both Part 1 and Part 2 of the problem.
+- Handling of edge cases and padding to simplify edge condition checks.
-- Inclusion of timing information for performance analysis.
+- Separation of concerns between image processing and problem-specific logic.

 **Weaknesses**:
-- Lack of comments and docstrings for some functions, making it harder to understand their purpose and implementation details.
+- Lack of docstrings and comments for some functions, making it harder to understand their purpose and implementation details.
-- Potential memory inefficiency for very large inputs due to the use of NumPy arrays.
+- Potential performance issues for very large inputs due to the use of nested loops and recursion.
+- Some code duplication in the handling of vertical and horizontal edges.
-- Hardcoded values for tile sizes and other constants, which could be made more configurable.
+- Hardcoded constants (e.g. T, U, V) that could be made more configurable or explained better.
-- Verbose output and visualization code, which could be separated from the main solution for better readability.
+- Verbose output and image generation, which may not be necessary for the final solution.

 **Issues**:
-- In num_sides_(): The nested loops and edge case handling could potentially be optimized for better performance.
+- In num_sides_(): The nested loops and recursive approach could lead to performance issues for very large inputs.
-- In edge_counts_(): The nested loops could potentially be optimized for better performance.
+- In edge_counts_(): The nested loop could be optimized for better performance.
-- In compose_img(): The nested loops could potentially be optimized for better performance.
+- In compose_img(): The nested loops and hardcoded constants could be improved for better readability and maintainability.

 ### Day 13: [aoc2024-day13.py](aoc2024-day13.py)

 **Score**: 7/10

 **Strengths**:
-- Well-structured and modular code with separate functions for parsing, solving, and handling parts 1 and 2.
+- Well-structured and modular code with separate functions for parsing input, solving equations, and handling parts 1 and 2.
 - Effective use of regular expressions for parsing input data.
-- Utilization of NumPy arrays and SymPy for efficient numerical computations and equation solving.
+- Utilization of NumPy and SymPy libraries for efficient numerical and symbolic computations.
 - Clear separation of concerns with helper functions like xy_(), parse_machine(), parse_input(), fractional(), and is_int().
 - Inclusion of test cases (test_solve()) for verifying the correctness of the solve() function.
-- Printing of solution details for each machine, providing transparency and aiding debugging.
+- Timing information provided for performance analysis.

 **Weaknesses**:
-- Lack of error handling for invalid input or edge cases (e.g. no solution exists).
+- Lack of error handling for invalid input or edge cases.
-- Limited comments explaining the purpose and logic of certain functions or code blocks.
+- Limited comments and docstrings explaining the purpose and functionality of some functions.
-- Potential performance issues for large inputs due to the use of SymPy's symbolic equation solving.
+- Potential performance issues for large inputs due to the use of symbolic computation (SymPy).
-- Hardcoded tolerance value (TOL) for determining integer solutions, which may not be optimal for all cases.
-- Redundant conversion of NumPy arrays to lists and back in some places (e.g. print statements).
+- The solve() function could be optimized further for specific cases where a closed-form solution exists.

 **Issues**:
-- In solve(): The use of SymPy's symbolic equation solving may not scale well for large inputs or complex equations.
+- In solve(): The use of SymPy's solve_linear_system could be inefficient for large systems of equations.
-- In part1() and part2(): Lack of error handling for cases where no solution exists for a machine.
+- In part1() and part2(): The printing of solution details could be separated into a dedicated function for better code organization.
-- In parse_input(): Potential performance issue for large inputs due to the use of list comprehensions and unnecessary conversions.

 ### Day 14: [aoc2024-day14.py](aoc2024-day14.py)

 **Score**: 7/10

 **Strengths**:
-- Well-structured code with separate functions for different parts of the problem.
+- Well-structured code with separate functions for different tasks.
-- Good use of regular expressions to parse the input lines.
+- Good use of regular expressions and helper functions.
-- Efficient simulation of robot motion by wrapping around the edges.
+- Efficient simulation of robot motion using modular arithmetic.
-- Clever use of a hash function to detect repeated configurations.
 - Visualization of robot positions using matplotlib.
-- Inclusion of test cases for input parsing.
+- Inclusion of test cases and example inputs.

 **Weaknesses**:
-- Lack of error handling for invalid input formats.
-- Limited comments explaining the logic behind certain functions or conditions.
+- Lack of comments explaining the logic and purpose of some functions.
-- Hardcoded constants for corner size and maximum fraction of points in corners.
-- Potential performance issues for larger input sizes or longer simulations.
+- Potential performance issues for large inputs or long simulations.
+- Limited error handling and input validation.
+- Hardcoded constants for tree detection criteria.

 **Issues**:
-- In is_tree(): The conditions for detecting a Christmas tree pattern may be too specific or restrictive.
-- In part2(): The simulation runs for a fixed number of iterations (10_000_000), which may not be sufficient for all inputs.
+- The is_tree() function could be optimized for better performance.
+- The draw_img() function may encounter issues with large inputs or limited memory.
+- The part2() function may not terminate for certain inputs due to the lack of a cycle detection mechanism.

 ### Day 15: [aoc2024-day15.py](aoc2024-day15.py)